Filter by Case:

 Alleged Commander-in-Chief of the Lord’s Resistance Army (LRA), at time of warrant.
 Arrest warrant: 8 July 2005

 Charges: 12 counts of crimes against humanity: murder, enslavement, sexual enslavement, rape, inhumane acts of inflicting serious bodily injury and suffering; and 21 counts of war crimes: murder, cruel treatment of civilians, intentionally directing an attack against a civilian population, pillaging, inducing rape, and forced enlistment of children, allegedly committed after 1 July 2002 in northern Uganda.
-Case also involves Vincent Otti.
-While case originally involved Raska Lukwiya and Okot Odhiambo, proceedings against them were terminated due to their passing.
+While case originally involved Raska Lukwiya, Okot Odhiambo and Vincent Otti, proceedings against them were terminated due to their passing.

 Kosgey, Henry Kiprono